 - Having excess skin and/or fine wrinkles

-People who are in good health, do not smoke, and have realistic expectations for the results of their procedure are good candidates for eyelid surgery.
+People in good health, who do not smoke, and have realistic expectations for the results are good candidates for eyelid surgery.

 - Want to improve uneven eyes